Sister Cities Hiring Accounting Manager

 Duties:

-• Manage and oversee the daily operations of all accounting including payroll and invoice creation
+• Manage the daily operations of accounting

 • Oversee accounts payable and receivable, and ensure timely payments